 The centralized BI model for information needs beyond daily functional and operational necessities (compliance, sales tracking, etc) is simply not sufficient in most organizational use-cases to guarantee a business professional will truly value or engage with the data and insights they request from IT.

-But letting users freely explore data also came with challenges: How can untrained professionals leverage such advanced analysis tools on their own, when they need insights?
+But letting users freely explore data also came with challenges: How can untrained professionals leverage such advanced self service analysis tools on their own, when they need insights?
 How can they navigate the complexities of data transformation, preparation, or querying without training?
 This required analytics vendors to rebuild and re-shape their tools to become consumer-focused, rather than analyst-focused.
 This movement is referred to as the augmented consumer.

-What are the Pros and Cons of Self-Service Analytics?
+What are the pros and cons of self-service analytics?

-Self-service analytics brings an immense amount of advantages to the average organization, which we’ve covered in more complete detail in our article, Self-Service Analytics: 5 Key Benefits, and comparatively few disadvantages.
+Self-service data analytics brings an immense amount of advantages to the average organization, which we’ve covered in more complete detail in our article, Self-Service Analytics: 5 Key Benefits, and comparatively few disadvantages.

 One major consideration for businesses adopting a self-service BI tool is to be sure you have the appropriate buy-in (i.e. data culture established) from users, and that requires proper education of the value and capability such a tool will bring to their daily business workflows.
 Otherwise, your shiny new BI solution may go underutilized, or even misused.

-Yellowfin is centered around providing a self-service BI experience for all users.
+Yellowfin is centered around providing a self-service business intelligence experience for all users.
 The platform leverages sophisticated AI, automation, machine learning and natural language technologies to empower data experts and everyday business professionals to create, consume and share data insights, helping open up data-driven analysis and decision-making across the full organization.

 Yellowfin achieves its self-service BI ideal by offering three pivotal analysis features, each tailored toward users at different levels and needs of their own analytics journey: